 A sale of a house threatened with foreclosure, made with the lender’s agreement so that the homeowner can get out from under their mortgage by selling the house, even if the sale won’t produce enough cash to pay off the entire loan.

 A loan that has a second priority claim against a property if the homeowner defaults.
 The lender who holds the second mortgage gets paid only after the lender holding the first mortgage is paid.

 A mortgage company that works for the lender performing services regarding the mortgage.
-The services include collecting mortgage payments, ensuring payment of taxes and insurance, managing escrow accounts, managing communications with the homeowner, mitigating financial loss due to short sales or foreclosure, and initiating foreclosure proceedings.
+The services include collecting mortgage payments, managing escrow accounts, ensuring payment of taxes and insurance related to the loan, facilitating communications with the homeowner, mitigating financial loss due to short sales or foreclosure, and initiating foreclosure proceedings.